Syrian jets bomb Damascus ring road to halt rebel push

 But Fidaa Mohammad, an activist in the district, said those killed were members of the 'popular committees', a militia set up by the ruling Baath Party's intelligence apparatus to help Assad maintain his grip on the capital.

-Activists said 46 people had died on Thursday, mostly from heavy army bombardment on the contested neighbourhoods of Jobar and Zamalka which are near compounds housing Alawite forces.
+Activists said 46 people had died on Thursday, mostly from heavy army bombardment on the contested neighborhoods of Jobar and Zamalka which are near compounds housing Alawite forces.

 A retired military officer in Damascus said the shelling of rebel areas was hitting civilians and fighters indiscriminately.

-The army "stand hundreds of metres away and fire shells.
+The army "stand hundreds of meters away and fire shells.
 And the shells fall on anyone.
 Women and families and anybody.
 Where is the courage in that," he added.

 One rebel commander told Reuters the insurgents were not trying to take the capital with the current push.